mydea/SpeechAccuracyTest/README.md

 	Hint: Do not use punctuation marks!
 They cannot be processed.
 3. Upload the whole folder to your website.
 4. Send users to www.yourwebsite.com/folder_where_test_is/
-5. Thats it!
+5. That's it!
 You will receive a report for each finished test.
 The report will be anonymised and contain all important data.

 ====================
 DEMO